About Safe + Sound

 Why Choose Safe + Sound?

-- Twenty years experience in first aid training industry, offering public, private group and onsite classes
+- Twenty two years experience in first aid training industry, offering public, private group and onsite classes

 - Training Partner for the Canadian Red Cross First Aid Program

 - Responsible for Red Cross National Accounts in Tri-Cities area

 - A+ rating with the Better Business Bureau

 If your staff members need first aid training, we can teach a course onsite in the convenience of your workplace or at our Coquitlam classroom.

 Metro Vancouver including Coquitlam, Port Coquitlam and Port Moody, Surrey, Richmond, Burnaby, New Westminster, Vancouver, North Vancouver, Maple Ridge, Pitt Meadows, Abbotsford and Langley.